matcarter/ScoutBot/README.md

 Edit `example-config.json` to add your own Discord Bot Token and Riot Games API Key, then save it as `config.json`.

-Run `python bot.py` in the active directory to start the bot.
+Run `python3 bot.py` in the active directory to start the bot.